Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 - shadowing: used when the guest needs to access the page table or interrupt descriptor table
   - VMM intercepts this calls and redirects the access to a virtual (shadow) copy that is presented to the guest

-privileged instructions are trapped and intercepted by the hypervisor that regulates access or presents a shadow copy of that resource
+Privileged instructions are trapped and intercepted by the hypervisor that regulates access or presents a shadow copy of that resource.

 #### Page table access